Resources

 The Acadia Food Hub is a community project at UBC supporting households with food and baby supplies.
 Explore more food and financial resources on and off campus.

 Check out the many amazing museums, gardens, and event spaces on campus.
-Immerse yourself in live music, theatre, opera, film and more through Arts & Culture District events.
+Immerse yourself in live music, theatre, opera, film and more through Arts & Culture District events - many of which are free or discounted for UBC students.

 Visit UBC Events to learn about events happening all around campus.